“A monk remains focused on the body, feelings, mind, and mental qualities… ardent, alert, and mindful.”

 What is MN 10 about?

-It teaches the four foundations of mindfulness: body, feelings, mind, and mental qualities, and how to stay aware of them as they arise.
+MN 10 explains the four foundations of mindfulness: body, feelings, mind, and mental qualities.
+The sutta teaches how to stay aware of experience while it is unfolding instead of getting completely lost in reaction or distraction.

-How do I apply this in daily life?
+How do you practise mindfulness in daily life?

 Stay centred.